 Data for this study were obtained from an ongoing longitudinal study of college students' substance use at 2 large state universities in Wisconsin and Washington State.
-Incoming firstyear students were randomly selected and recruited via postcards, e-mails, and telephone calls.
-To be eligible, particiOriginal Investigation Research pants had to be 18 or 19 years old by the beginning of the 2011-2012 academic year.
+Incoming first-year students were randomly selected, and recruited via postcards, emails, and phone calls.
+To be eligible, participants had to be 18 or 19 years old by the beginning of the 2011-2012 academic year.
 Students were excluded if they had been on the university's campus for early-enrollment programs.
 Oral consent was obtained by telephone for all students.
 All study procedures were approved by the institutional review boards at the University of Wisconsin-Madison and Seattle Children's Research Institute, Seattle, Washington.